 Pale, lacklustre colours indicate inadequate processing.

-Inspect the malt kernels for signs of quality—look for a uniform, glossy caramel hue devoid of burnt patches.
+Inspect the malt kernels for signs of quality – look for a uniform, glossy caramel hue devoid of burnt patches.
 Upon breaking open a few kernels, absence of unconverted white starch signals complete saccharification.
 Quality caramel malt emits a sweet, toffee-like aroma, not reminiscent of burnt or stale odours.
 By scrutinising the malt’s appearance, aroma, and processing techniques, you can ensure the caramel malt was meticulously crafted to impart rich flavour and colour.
+In conclusion, be sure to remember that roasting techniques have a huge impact.